-The commercial court posts public register entries, amendments and deletions, and the deposition of documents, including those in electronic format, as soon as possible after entry.
+The registration court posts public register entries, amendments and deletions, and the deposition of documents, including those in electronic format, as soon as possible after entry.
 Data entered in the public register and documents deposited in the document registry are posted in a manner permitting remote access.
-The commercial court posts the data in question and makes it possible to obtain an officially certified electronic copy.
-This document is signed electronically using a qualified system certificate from the relevant commercial court and is available free of charge on the Ministry of Justice website: Ministerstva spravedlnosti ČR.
-On request, the commercial court issues a certified true partial or full copy of the entry or of the documents deposited in the document registry or a certificate confirming that an item of data is not in the public register, unless the applicant specifically requests a non-certified copy.
-The commercial court issues only hard copies of particulars entered in the public register and documents deposited in the document registry before 1 January 1997, unless records of these facts or documents are already kept in electronic form.
+The registration court posts the data in question and makes it possible to obtain an officially certified electronic copy.
+This document is signed electronically using a qualified system certificate from the relevant registration court and is available free of charge on the Ministry of Justice website (Ministerstva spravedlnosti ČR).
+On request, the registration court issues a certified true partial or full copy of the entry or of the documents deposited in the document registry or a certificate confirming that an item of data is not in the public register, unless the applicant specifically requests a non-certified copy.
+The registration court issues only hard copies of particulars entered in the public register and documents deposited in the document registry before 1 January 1997, unless records of these facts or documents are already kept in electronic form.

 Reliance on documents and data

 The person to whom an entry relates does not have the right to object that the entry does not correspond to reality against a person acting legally and in good faith on the basis of the entry.

 Where the publication of data and document content is required by law, a registered person can rely on that data or document content in their dealings with third parties only from the date of original publication, unless it can be shown that it was previously known to the third party.
 However, the registered person may not rely on such data and document content in the case of actions conducted before the sixteenth day following publication, if the third party demonstrates that it could not have known about them.

 Third parties may always rely on unpublished data and document content unless non-publication renders them null and void.

 Non-compliance of registered information